Enter your city for weather info

 • Good for the environment: Dryland farming requires all natural resources and no artificial fertiliser, pesticide, or artificial chemical of any sort that could potentially contaminate the air, water, or soil—something that is invaluable in preserving the planet.
 Which ultimately makes Dryland farming environmentally friendly.

-Characteristics of Dryland farming
+Characteristics of Dryland Farming

 Dryland farming is truly good in all senses, It is good for the environment since there is no need to use chemical fertilizers, it is beneficial for farmers as it requires no extra cost, and ultimately it is good for the consumers who are consuming crops grown using this farming technique as the cultivated crops using Dryland farming are organic and healthier.
 Dry agriculture is also beneficial for the environment as it neutralises the use of greenhouse gases.